ArchitectAK/ES6/README.md

   - Collections of values
   - Can be on any type
   - Each value must be unique
-- [The for...of loop]() - For-of is a new loop in ES6 that we can use to loop over iterable objects like arrays, strings, maps, and sets.
+- [The for...of loop](for...of-loop/index.html) - For-of is a new loop in ES6 that we can use to loop over iterable objects like arrays, strings, maps, and sets.

+## ES6 Functins and Objects